matzomusic/Life-/README.md

 #### Backspace: clear
 #
 ###  <br>
 ### This is the pattern that sets off a sprawling structure.
+The rotation doesn't matter.
 I call it an egg:
 ##### ![egg](resources/bug%20egg.png)
 ## <br>